 Company dissolution / Liquidation : What is it?

-First, it should be noted that dissolution is the first step in the process of closing a business.
+First, note that dissolution is the first step in the process of closing a business.
 It consists of making a decision to stop the business activity.
-This decision is taken, indeed, by the partners at the end of an extraordinary general meeting.
+This decision is made by the partners through an extraordinary general meeting.

 Then, the dissolution of a company in Morocco is followed by its liquidation.
 This phase consists of the realization of assets (disposal of fixed assets, inventories, collection of trade receivables …), and the settlement of liabilities (payment of debts to the State, social organizations, employees …).

-Finally, it ends, the possible distribution of a liquidation bonus to the partners.
+Finally, it ends with the possible distribution of a liquidation bonus to the partners.

-Dissolution and Liquidation of companies in Morocco.
-For what reasons?
+Reasons behind the Dissolution and Liquidation of companies in Morocco

 There are several reasons that can lead a company to terminate its business.
 According to article 1051 of Dahir 9 Ramadan 1331 constituting the Code of Obligations and Contracts, the company is terminated in the following situations :